 Good Answer Example:

-“I did a campaign once, but I don’t remember the results.” – A good social media manager should measure success and track key performance indicators.
+“I did a campaign once, but I don’t remember the results.” – A good paid social manager should measure success and track key performance indicators.

 5. How do you stay updated with the latest social media trends?